Products and Platforms

 Rugged mobility platform used to validate NICS across real device loads, environmental changes, and field-like operating conditions.

-- Industrial / rugged positioning
+- Industrial and rugged positioning

 - Pilot-focused configuration options

-- Accessory path (kickstand, pogo-pin, keyboard-case)
+- Accessory path including kickstand, pogo-pin, and keyboard-case support

 Modular power architecture designed to support long-duration operation, telemetry-aware control, and future integration with NICS-driven runtime and system health policies.